Current Research Projects

 SECOORA Partnership Project: Southeast Water Level Network

-In partnership with the Southeast Coastal Ocean Observing Regional Association and other research partners, we are contributing to the formation of a network of water level sensors deployed across the Southeastern Region of the United States.
-The data collected by this network will provide real time observations of water level fluctuations, along with a wealth of other water parameters.
-Work from this project will help city planners and environmentalists address resilience concerns across the region.
+In partnership with the Southeast Coastal Ocean Observing Regional Association (SECOORA) and other research partners, we are contributing to a network of water level sensors deployed across the Southeastern Region of the United States.
+The data collected by this network is providing real time observations of water level fluctuations, along with a wealth of other water parameters.
+Work from this project is helping city emergency management and planners address resilience concerns across the region.
+The City of Coral Gables hosts a Smart City Hub and applies these water level data to understand flooding risks in emergency planning and operations.
+Check out the SECOORA data portal here and FIU sensor data.

 Soil, Water, and Coarse Woody Debris CO2 Fluxes and Aqueous CO2 in a Tidal Mangrove Forest in the Florida Everglades